komuW/docker_nginx_reverse_proxy/README.md

 WORKER_CONNECTIONS=1024
 ENV UPSTREAM_STATICFILE_LOCATION=/app/upstream/src/static

 NGINX_PORT - the port at which you want nginx to listen on inside the container
+NGINX_EXPOSED_PORT - the port on the host that nginx is exposed at
 NGINX_CACHE_DIR - the location of the nginx cache
 NGINX_CACHE_NAME - nginx cache name
 UPSTREAM_PORT - the port where the app/service/container is listening on.
 This is the port inside that container and not the port that is mapped to on the host.